GovTechSG/ship-hats-overview/portal-guide/account-management/account-management.md

 *To log in to SHIP-HATS as user who is not SA or PA*:

-Follow steps 1-3 as mentioned in [Log In as Subscription Admin or Project Admin](#log-in-as-subscription-admin-or-project-admin).
+Follow steps 1-3 as mentioned in [Logging in as Subscription Admin or Project Admin](#logging-in-as-subscription-admin-or-project-admin).
 You will be directed to your **profile**.

 <kbd>![ship-hats-normal-login-profile](account-management-images/ship-hats-normal-login-profile-page.jpeg)</kbd>